During a recent extended visit to my home state of Hawai’i, I set an intention to...

 I was instantly having flashbacks to my MBA days at the University of Michigan, Ann Arbor (later

-rebranded as the Ross School of Business, aka Michigan Ross
+rebranded as the Ross School of Business, aka Michigan Ross) where we read case

 studies about Southwest Airlines.
 Southwest was a great example of the sum of